KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	What is a rest parameter?
 *	What happens if you do not use rest parameter as a last argument?
 *	What are the bitwise operators available in javascript?
-*	What is a spread operator?
 *	How do you determine whether object is frozen or not?
 *	How do you determine two values same or not using object?
 *	What is the purpose of using object is method?
-*	How do you copy properties from one object to other?
-*	What are the applications of assign method?
 *	What is a proxy object?
 *	What is the purpose of seal method?
 *	What are the applications of seal method?